-The diagram to the left shows the flow of R-134a Freon in an automotive air conditioning system.
+The diagram shows the flow of R-134a Freon in an automotive air conditioning system.

 The freon is compressed and flows through the condenser where it is cooled into a liquid.
 The freon passes through the receiver/dryer to remove moisture.
 Once the freon leaves and enters the expansion valve/orifice tube The high pressure liquid becomes a vapor and is extremely cold as it passes through the evaporator and on to the compressor to repeat the cycle.